dotnet/jitutils/src/jit-rl-cse/README.md

 In our case the main objective is improved or at least on-par performance of every bit of code the compiler is asked to optimize in realistic applications (in our case these bits of code are parts of methods, so from here on out we will just say **methods**).

 The obvious thing to is to try and directly measure performance, say by running a suite of benchmarks with various methods in them.
 But this leads to complications:
-* Performance of a benchmark may only be influenced by a small number of methods, and those methods might not have interesting CSE opportunties (not every method does).
-Or, the prominent methods in a benchmark may have CSEs  that are "easy" to build a heuristic for, since benchmark methods tend to have long-running loops (see repeated measurement, below), so flaws or shortcomings in the policy might not be highligted by benchmarking.
+* Performance of a benchmark may only be influenced by a small number of methods, and those methods might not have interesting CSE opportunities (not every method does).
+Or, the prominent methods in a benchmark may have CSEs  that are "easy" to build a heuristic for, since benchmark methods tend to have long-running loops (see repeated measurement, below), so flaws or shortcomings in the policy might not be highlighted by benchmarking.
 * Performance impacts of CSEs may be fairly small, and benchmark measurements are potentially noisy.
 To try and keep noise level down benchmarking systems usually rely on repeated measurement; this makes obtaining data slow.
 So benchmark data is both noisy and costly to obtain.
 * Performance numbers can vary over a wide dynamic range, so assessing aggregate performance of a heuristic over multiple benchmarks requires some care.
 * Benchmarks are not generally realistic programs.
-Benchmarking realistic programs is also hard, they are demainding to run, slow, noisy, and rarely contain methods with prominent performance.
+Benchmarking realistic programs is also hard, they are demanding to run, slow, noisy, and rarely contain methods with prominent performance.

 ### Enter the Perf Score

 To mitigate some of these problems, we'll instead optimize something that is cheap to produce and (less) noisy: the **Perf Score** for the method.
 This is a synthetic measurement of the expected exclusive execution time for a single call to the method (*exclusive* meaning it does not compute the time spent in methods called by the method), computed at the very end of jitting once the final instructions are known.

-These insstructions are typically grouped into *basic blocks* representing sequential executions of instructions, broken up by control flow instructions (branches).
+These instructions are typically grouped into *basic blocks* representing sequential executions of instructions, broken up by control flow instructions (branches).
 We use a simple machine model to estimate the execution time of each block, given the instructions it contains.
 The perf score is a weighted sum of block costs, where each block's score is the relative execution frequency of the block times the block's time estimate.

 For example, in a simple method like:
 ```C#